AndyLPK247/py-pl-tiny-fw/README.md

 py-pl-tiny-fw
 =============

-This is a small test framework written in Python.
+This is a small example test framework written in Python.
-Those who know will know what it's about.
+It tests a very simple REST API for two GET methods.
+Although its scope is small, it is designed to be expandable.

 APIs Under Test